Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### 4.4 Mutability

-- A variable can be immutable (`CONST` keyword) or mutable (no extra keyword).
+- A variable can be immutable (`CNST` keyword) or mutable (no extra keyword).
-- If you try to change a `CONST` variable, you will get an error!
+- If you try to change an immutable variable, you will get an error!

 ### 4.5 Naming Conventions